ViktorJp/VPNMON-R2/README.md

 28. Added AirVPN support!
 29. Added Remote Reboot -- using a simple command in an internet-accessible file, you can remotely reset the VPN or reboot your router!
 30. Added Auto Start after a router reboot...
 VPNMON-R2 will now run in the screen environment automatically.
+31. Added an integration with Unbound!
+Become your own secure DNS resolvers with queries being done over your VPN connection!

 What if I'm not running VPNMGR/NordVPN(PIA/WeVPN)/Skynet?
 ---------------------------------------------------------